-Dr. K.P.
-Yohannan has been crisscrossing the globe for the last 40 years, challenging the body of Christ to discipleship.
+KP Yohannan has been crisscrossing the globe for the past 40 years, challenging the Body of Christ to discipleship.
 His call to a radical lifestyle—with an all-out commitment to Jesus—has left its impact on nearly every continent.
-To the Church caught up by the tidal waves of compromise and self-preservation, Yohannan's life message is as fresh as today's podcast yet as timeless as the scriptural mandate itself.
+To the Church caught up by the tidal waves of compromise and self-preservation, Yohannan's life message is a fresh word to this generation and yet as timeless as the scriptural mandate itself.